hamzashafiq28/aerial-view-image-translation/README.md

     - `--results_dir`: Directory to save the resulting translated images (default: 'results/sar2ir').
     - `--type`: Type of input data ('SAREO', 'SARRGB', 'SARIR', 'RGBIR') (default: 'SARIR').

-## Customization
-You can customize the behavior of the script by modifying the following variables in the script:
-- `Model`: Dictionary mapping input data types to corresponding generator models.
-- `custom_dataset_dict`: Dictionary mapping input data types to corresponding dataset classes.
-- `input`: Dictionary mapping input data types to their domains ('SAR' or 'RGB').

 ## Notes
 - Ensure that the directory paths provided exist and contain the necessary data.